gipplab/acst/README.md

 >> Alice is a student downloading a paper for her bachelor thesis.
 Since many are homeschooling and the university server is busy, she can only download the data very slowly.
 >
 > > Bob, on the other hand, has the file on his computer and is an active IPFS peer.
+> >
-Alice remembers a lecture in which IPFS was introduced and activates her client out of boredom because the download from the university is still not finished.
+> > Alice remembers a lecture in which IPFS was introduced and activates her client out of boredom because the download from the university is still not finished.
 She simply asks the network for the file and gets the required paper directly from Bob.
 >
-> So the data is not only hosted by one peer, but by others in the network, so the information should still be retrieved when a peer is not available or lost the data, but this only works, if the data is relevant enough or if it is been pinned by an active peer.
+> So the data is not only hosted by one server, but by others in the network, so the information should still be retrieved when a peer is not available or lost the data, but this only works, if the data is relevant enough or if it is been pinned by an active peer.

 As we saw in the scenario, *IPFS does not address the data according to the location of the data, but according to the content of the data itself (content-addressing)* [1].
 For this, however, a unique fingerprint, also called a **cryptographic hash**, must be created for each file.
 This allows the data to be uniquely described and verified.
 So, another benefit is that there is **no need to trust** other peers.
-Furthermore, **duplicates can be avoided** by cleverly dividing the files into chunks and using intelligent data structures (**Merkle DAG**)[2], thus saving on storage space.
+Furthermore, **duplicates can be avoided** by cleverly dividing the files into chunks and using intelligent data structures like the **Merkle DAG** [2] used by IPFS, thus saving on storage space.
 Each node can store only the data it considers important and additionally a table (**distributes hash table**), in which the peers that hold other data are stored [1].

 ### Installation & Setup
-To provide or view data in the IPFS the IPFS-client is needed on the computer.
+To provide or view data inside the IPFS network, the IPFS-client is needed on the computer.
 Installers for MacOs, Windows and some Linux distributions as well as binaries in repositories like GitHub [3] are available.
 They are also accessible through package managers like brew and choco.
 After the installation IPFS must be *initialized* to function and the computer gets a **peer ID**:

     ipfs init